FreddeITsupport98/zypper-automatik-helper-/README.md

   - 📦 **NEW: Config‑driven pipx post‑update step** – a new `ENABLE_PIPX_UPDATES` flag in `/etc/zypper-auto.conf` controls whether the zypper wrapper (`zypper-with-ps`) and the Ready‑to‑Install helper (`zypper-run-install`) run `pipx upgrade-all` after each `zypper dup`, so your pipx‑managed tools stay in sync with system updates.
   - 🔔 **NEW: Reminder control flags** – added `LOCK_REMINDER_ENABLED`, `NO_UPDATES_REMINDER_REPEAT_ENABLED`, and `UPDATES_READY_REMINDER_REPEAT_ENABLED` so you can choose whether lock notifications, "No updates found" messages, and "Updates ready" popups repeat on every check or only once per state.
   - 🩺 **NEW: Configurable auto‑verification timer & repair notifications** – added `VERIFY_TIMER_INTERVAL_MINUTES` to control how often the root health‑check service runs (using the same minute‑based presets as other timers) and `VERIFY_NOTIFY_USER_ENABLED` to toggle a short desktop notification whenever the periodic auto‑repair fixes at least one issue.
+  - 🛠️ **IMPROVED: Auto‑repair robustness** – the verification helper now resets failed states on the core systemd units before attempting repairs, cleans up stale `/run/zypp.pid` locks when the recorded PID is no longer running, and runs `zypper clean --all` when free space on `/` falls below ~1 GiB (with a follow‑up check).
   - 🧠 **IMPROVED: "Downloads Complete" notification logic** – the notifier now re‑runs `pkexec zypper dup --dry-run` when it sees a `complete:` status from the downloader and **suppresses** the "✅ Downloads Complete!" popup if zypper reports "Nothing to do."
 This prevents misleading completion notifications after you have already installed all updates manually.
   - 🧹 **FIXED: duplicate Soar summary header** – the zypper wrapper no longer prints a second stray "Soar (stable) Update & Sync" header after the pipx section; Soar’s update/sync block now appears exactly once in the post‑update flow.